oroinc/documentation/crm/user_guide_roles/sales_tools/territory_management.rst

 Create Territory
 ----------------

-Territories menu becomes available under **Sales** in the main menu when the sales territories feature is enabled.
+Territories menu becomes available under **Sales** in the main menu when the sales territories feature is enabled in system configuration.

 To create a new territory, navigate to **Sales>Territories** and click **Create Territory**.